MrAllenChan/QuizHero/docs/RSD.md

 ## Proposed Solution

-Develop a website that enables instructors to create slides and quizzes from markdown file and allows students to view the slides and finish the quizzes online.
+Develop a web application, on which instructors can upload markdown files and get the converted pages, including slides and quizzes.
+After uploading the markdown file, the generated URL will allow students to view the slides and answer the quizzes online.
+The application is able to collect students' answers of quizzes, store the answers, and display the statistic results to instructors to show students' performance.

 ## Functional Requirements